Reset Password

 Thessaloniki, Greece’s second-largest city, is a lively mix of history, culture, and modern energy.
 Known for its rich heritage and vibrant atmosphere, it offers visitors a special experience with ancient monuments, busy markets, and a growing arts scene.

 The city is filled with history, displaying landmarks from ancient Greece, Rome, the Byzantine Empire, and Ottoman times.
 New archaeological sites are still being uncovered on its lively streets, adding even more character.
-Some of Thessaloniki’s greatest treasures are its early Christian and Byzantine monuments, celebrated for their architecture and art that greatly influenced Christianity in the Balkans and beyond.
+A true testament to this legacy is the fact that 15 of its early Christian and Byzantine monuments are recognized as UNESCO World Heritage sites.
+These treasures are celebrated for their architecture and art that greatly influenced Christianity in the Balkans and beyond.

-While a single day only touches the surface of Thessaloniki’s sights, we’ve selected the top 10 must-see places to help you make the most of your visit.
+While a single day only touches the surface of Thessaloniki’s sights, we’ve selected the top 10 things to do in Thessaloniki – from ancient walls to vibrant modern squares – to help you make the most of your visit.

 1. The White Tower, Thessaloniki